Marijuana Rescheduling

 What’s the difference between Schedule I and Schedule III?

-Schedule I substances are defined as having no accepted medical use and a high potential for abuse; schedule III substances are defined as drugs with a moderate to low potential for physical and psychological dependence.
 The most significant difference for the marijuana industry is that Schedule III would allow the industry to deduct ordinary business expenses, as it would no longer be subject to Section 280E of the IRS regulations, which stops businesses from deducting expenses related to the trafficking of Schedule I drugs.
 This would make the marijuana industry much more profitable.

 What other drugs are in Schedule III?

 Some depressants (the ones people with a drug use disorder do not usually seek), Anabolic steroids, Buprenorphine, Ketamine, and Codeine, for examples.
+However, all of these drugs have an FDA accepted medical use/indication for use, marijuana does not.

 HHS’ recommendation is based on cherry-picked data and represents a weak and intellectually dishonest argument to reschedule marijuana.
 Read SAM’s full analysis of HHS’ recommendation that provides an in-depth analysis of what the HHS got wrong and how the process could have been strengthened.